Sea otter: Reproduction and life cycle

 Sea otters are polygynous: males have multiple female partners, typically those that inhabit their territory.
 If no territory is established, they seek out females in estrus.
 When a male sea otter finds a receptive female, the two engage in playful and sometimes aggressive behavior.
 They bond for the duration of estrus, or 3 days.
 The male holds the female's head or nose with his jaws during copulation.
 Visible scars are often present on females from this behavior.
+In some severe cases, trauma to the face or nose may kill the female.

 Births occur year-round, with peaks between May and June in northern populations and between January and March in southern populations.
 Gestation appears to vary from four to twelve months, as the species is capable of delayed implantation followed by four months of pregnancy.
 In California, sea otters usually breed every year, about twice as often as those in Alaska.

 Birth usually takes place in the water and typically produces a single pup weighing 1.4 to 2.3 kg.
 Twins occur in 2% of births; however, usually only one pup survives.
 At birth, the eyes are open, ten teeth are visible, and the pup has a thick coat of baby fur.
 Mothers have been observed to lick and fluff a newborn for hours; after grooming, the pup's fur retains so much air, the pup floats like a cork and cannot dive.
 The fluffy baby fur is replaced by adult fur after about 13 weeks.